scala/scala-lang/_posts/2025-02-01-next-scala-lts.md

 Some of the features that might be interesting to the Scala community are:

 - [JEP 181](https://github.com/scala/scala3/issues/22292) will allow classes
-  that are logically part of the same code entity, but which are compiled to distinct class files, to access each other's private members.
-This is especially useful for nested classes or companions.
-Currently, the Scala compiler has to insert public bridge methods to broaden the accessibility of those members.
+  that are logically connected, to access each other's private members.
+This could be useful for representing nested classes and companion objects.
+  (Currently, the Scala compiler has to insert public bridge methods to broaden the accessibility of those members.)
 - [JEP 409](https://github.com/scala/scala3/issues/22298) introduces sealed
   classes.
 It would allow the compiler to better represent Scala's sealed trait hierarchies.